 Startups realize very quickly after launch that they need to build their brands, credibility, SEO, customer numbers, and revenues over and over again.
-Several founders will usually take a very disjointed process trying to build each of these things at a time using different methods.
+Several founders will usually adopt a very disjointed process to try and build each of these things at a time using different methods.

-In the understanding that startups do not have a huge team to spread out trying to achieve all these things using various strategies, here is how media outreach can help you win at all of it without breaking the bank or stressing your small team out:
+Startups do not have huge teams trying to achieve all these things using various strategies.
+This is how media outreach can help you win at all of it without breaking the bank or stressing your small team out:

 1. Brand awareness

 Media outreach involves pitching and successfully placing an article in a popular blog or publication.
-Due to the popularity of the publication that publishes your story, you gain a lot of publicity.
-The more the readers the higher your reach.
+Depending on the popularity of the publication that publishes your story, you can gain a lot of publicity.
+The more the readers, the higher your reach.

-A powerful story or piece of content when published where your target audience spends its most time can have unwavering benefits.
+A powerful story or piece of content published where your target audience spends most of its time can have unwavering benefits.
 It can be shared across social media, emails, and other popular networks.
-There GIF craze can also catch on quite fast if your story goes viral.
+In this way, your story could easily go viral.

 Growing a startup is a numbers game.
 You want to reach the most people within your target niche in a short duration.
 To scale your outreach efforts, reaching out to one potential lead after another is not the way to do it.

-The industry average of such a strategy is that out of all the people you reach out to, only 10% will open your email.
+According to industry data, out of all the people you reach out to, only 10% will open your email.
 Additionally, only about 4% will take the time to reply to it.
-Even more depressing is that less than 1% will successfully convert.
+Even more depressing is the fact that less than 1% will successfully convert.

 This means that to get 10 users, you may need to send hundreds of emails.
 Media outreach tips the scales in comparison.

-Once your story lands in the right target publication or blog, users come to you in the tens or hundreds of numbers.
-It turns things in your favour such that you are not going out there to cold email potential leads.
+Once your story lands in the right target publication or blog, users come to you in the tens or hundreds.
+This turns things in your favor such that you are not going out there to cold email potential leads.
 Instead, your potential leads come to you.
-It is the right place to be as a founder without a huge budget and time to spend on a manual cold calling process.
+This is the right place to be as a founder without a huge budget and time to spend on a manual cold calling process.

-When potential leads come to you having referred from popular sites, they ask questions, request for free trials, ask to see a demo, etc. It is sweet when they are coming to you with these questions because all you need to worry about is setting up a great sales and customer support system.
-Therefore, the scale and numbers at which your startup grows with media outreach cannot only be rivalled by oil-money-advertising; money that you most likely don’t have.
+When potential leads come to you having been referred from popular sites, they ask questions, request free trials, ask to see a demo, etc. It is sweet when they are coming to you with these questions because all you need to worry about is setting up a great sales and customer support system.
+The scale and numbers at which your startup grows with media outreach can only be rivaled by oil-money-advertising; money that you most likely don’t have.

-For startups and large companies, customer confidence is key.
-This only comes from a point of trust.
-For large and established companies, they have this in plenty.
-Startups have not built trust, have zero customer confidence, and therefore barely any credibility.
+For startups and large companies alike, customer confidence is key.
+You can only generate customer confidence if you give your customers a reason to trust you.
+Large and established companies can do this easily.
+Startups that have not built trust have zero customer confidence, and therefore barely any credibility.

 When launching a new startup, you have to know that you will be attempting to win customers who already use alternative solutions.
-Due to the trust that customers have with their selected choices of brands, it becomes very difficult to convince customers to leave the products they have been using for years and join yours.
-It is at this point where media outreach and placement helps.
+Due to the trust that customers have with their selected choice of brands, it becomes very difficult to convince customers to leave the products they have been using for years and convert to yours.
+It is at this point that media outreach helps.

-Getting published in popular industry blogs and media ensures that transparency is achieved.
-While most media placements are not endorsements, the fact that a trusted publication or blog has accepted to publish your story is a big statement.
+Getting published in popular industry blogs and media ensures that you get credibility.
+While most media placements are not endorsements, the fact that a trusted publication is talking about you is a source of social proof.

 Readers of these outlets trust journalists and bloggers.
 If they see a story published in their preferred outlets about your startup, they are bound to take you seriously.

-In other words, it is an indirect endorsement that builds people’s trust in your brand, puts your name in trusted media publications, and eventually results in leads that want to try out your product.
+In other words, media placements are indirect endorsements that build people’s trust in your brand, put your name in trusted media publications and eventually result in leads who want to try out your product.

 Consumers trust these publications and blogs because of the authenticity that is reflected.
-Through media outreach and PR, you can align your startup with trusted target publications that will portray the transparency of your brand to the right target audiences.
+Through media outreach and PR, you can align your startup with trusted target publications that will boost your credibility.

 4. Search Engine Optimization

 When you first launch your startup, your domain name has no authority.
 As per Google’s policies, domain names gain authority when they get links from relevant external sources.
-For your startup to gain domain authority and improve the chances of getting organic traffic from search engines you need to start building links from credible and trusted sources.
+Once your startup gains domain authority, you can improve the chances of getting organic traffic from search engines.
+In order to do this, you need to start building links from credible and trusted sources.

-Through media outreach, you will get high-quality links from trusted publications and widely read blogs.
+Through media outreach, you can get high-quality links from trusted publications and widely-read blogs.
 Consequently, your domain authority will start to grow.
-Within a few weeks of getting published in many outlets, you will have a domain authority that commands several organic visitors from search engines like Google, Yahoo, Bing, etc.
+Within a few weeks of getting published in many outlets, you will have a domain authority that commands several organic visitors from search engines like Google, Yahoo, and Bing!

-Ideally, media outreach then not only refers potential leads from trusted outlets but is also the avenue via which you will get search engine referrals in plenty.
+Ideally, media outreach doesn’t just refer potential leads from trusted outlets.
+It is also the avenue via which you will get search engine referrals in plenty.

 5. Ripple Effect

 Interesting stories can create amazing returns.
 Usually, media outlets will compete on stories.
 However, for potentially viral stories the ripple effect can be huge.
-Even though the story is initially pitched to one popular publication, the ripple effect is that several other related publications and blogs will likely publish about the story as well.
+Even when you initially pitch the story to one popular publication, several other publications and blogs in your niche will eventually publish the story as well.

-The result is thousands of leads referred to your site, hundreds of links gained to build your SEO, trust gained across readers from tens of publications, and your brand in the eyes of the right audience.
+The result is thousands of leads referred to your site and hundreds of links gained to build your SEO.
+You can also boost your trust level among readers from several publications, and put your brand in front of the right audience.

 These are the benefits that come out of media outreach and PR for your startup.
-Nonetheless, there are ground rules if you need to do this correctly:
+Nonetheless, there are ground rules if you want to do this correctly:

-a).
-You should put together a list of trusted target publications and blogs in your niche – This is where your potential customers hang out.
+a) You should build a media list of trusted target publications and blogs in your niche – This is where your potential customers hang out.

-b).
-After that, find the right journalists and bloggers that will fall in tune with your story – These are usually journalists that are highly trusted by your readers in that niche.
-Pressfarm maintains a trusted platform where you can easily search and find journalists across various industries to pitch your story to.
+b) After that, find the right journalists and bloggers who will be interested in your story – These are usually journalists who are highly trusted by your readers in that niche.
+Pressfarm has a trusted platform where you can easily find 1 million+ journalists across various industries to pitch your story to.

-d).
-Start sending out your email pitches.
-Here are email pitch templates you might want to check out.
+d) Start sending out your email pitches.
+Here are some email pitch templates you might want to check out.
 Do reasonable follow-ups one or two days later.
-If nothing comes back, set your sights on the ones that do or reach out to more.
+If you hear nothing back, it’s safe to assume that your target contacts are no longer interested.